-Red meats such as mutton, lamb, pork, and beef are foods to avoid with gout as they’re high in purines.
+Red meat such as mutton, lamb, pork, and beef should be avoided with gout as they’re high in purines.
 The worst parts are the so-called “spare parts,” such as the brain, livers, and kidneys.
 Though these are a part of many delicacies, it is best to stick to white meats such as chicken to fulfil your meat cravings.

 4. Fructose and sugar-sweetened soft drinks

 Fructose and sugar-sweetened soft drinks cause most lifestyle-associated diseases today, and gout is no exception.
 If you must drink something other than water, go for naturally refreshing beverages.

 Gout treatment foods in Traditional Chinese Medicine (TCM) include herbs such as plantago seed (che qian zi), fish poison yam (bi xie), achyranthes root (niu xi), or lycopodii (shen jin cao).
 Meanwhile, food that disperses Heat from the body, such as winter melons, cucumbers, and green beans, is also recommended.

 Here are some other foods that suit a gout treatment diet.

 1. Low-fat dairy products